Karanja75/Karanja75/README.md

 ## 📈 What I Do

+- Analyze data to drive operational improvements and track business profitability
 - Build dashboards that drive clarity
-- Track KPIs across logistics, production, and sales
+- Track KPIs across logistics, merchandising, production, and sales
-- Optimize workflows using smart tools and cross-functional collaboration
+- Optimize workflows using smart tools and cross-functional teams collaboration
 - Learn and apply new technologies to solve real problems
+- Expertise in procurement and sourcing to support local production

 ----